Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 To test for leaking valves, with the cylinder head removed and the piston at TDC on the compression stroke and both valves fully closed, spray WD-40 or an equivalent light liquid around each valve and then apply compressed air with a rag wrapped around the air nozzle through the exhaust and intake ports.
 Be sure to place the nozzle with the rag snug against the ports so full pressure will be against the valves.
 If bubbles form around the valves when applying the air pressure, this means the valves are leaking and a professional valve job is required.

 Just cleaning the valves and lapping them in, and then assume the engine will run fine for many years without problems is definitely not how a professional valve job is performed.
-Valve lapping compound is not meant for "grinding valves".
-I know that it says on the label "Valve Grinding Compound," but this is wrong because it doesn't grind valves (or seats) whatsoever.
-It's actually used to put a rough surface on both the valve face and seat so they'll wear into each other, forming a perfect seal to keep the valves from leaking compression.
+Valve Grinding Compound (which is actually valve lapping compound), is not meant for "grinding valves".
+I realize it reads on the label: "Valve Grinding Compound," but this is wrong because it doesn't grind valves (or seats) whatsoever.
+A valve seat cutter/grinder and valve face grinding machine is meant to do this.
+The valve lapping compound is actually used to create a rough surface on the valve face and seat so they'll wear into each other as they break in, forming a perfect seal to keep the valves from leaking out compression.

 Remember, when/if you have a repair shop perform a valve job, be sure to ask them how it's done.
 In other words, test their knowledge.
 If they say that the valves be removed, cleaned up, lapped in and then set the clearance, this is not the correct way to do it.
 Due to normal engine heat and "twisting" of the engine block (which is normal and happens to all flathead engines and OHV cylinder heads), valve heads become warped.
 New engine blocks (or cylinder head on OHV engines) rather it be cast iron or aluminum, will sometimes become "distorted" (bend and twist) a few thousands of an inch when it gets hot from normal use.
 The valves will become warped to match the warped block (or head).
 Therefore, to prevent loss of valuable compression and engine power, the valve faces will need to be reground in a valve grinding machine and the seats recut or reground with a valve seat cutter or grinder to put everything back in correct alignment.
 The head will literally move a few thousands of an inch offcenter of the valve stem.
 Therefore, the valve faces must be reground in a valve grinding machine, or if a valve is severely burnt, it should be replaced.
 And again, due to normal engine heat, the valve seats will literally move a few thousands of an inch offcenter of the valve guide.
 Therefore, the seats must be reground with a seat grinder or cutter so the valve faces will seal 360° around the seats.